 Baseline: Doubles 36 feet / Singles 27 feet

-The baseline runs parallel to the net and defines the furthest boundary or back of the court from the net on both sides.
-It’s typically where you will hit most of your groundstrokes (forehands and backhands) and the approximate location you’ll return serves from.
-Any shot (other than the serve) that lands beyond this line is considered out.
+The baseline runs parallel to the net and defines the farthest boundary, or back of the court, on each side.
+It’s where you will hit most of your groundstrokes (forehands and backhands) and the approximate location you’ll return serves.
+Any shots that land beyond this line are out of bounds.

 Center Mark: 4 inches long

 The center mark divides the baseline in half and runs perpendicular to the net.
-It’s defines the point you cannot cross when hitting a serve in both the deuce and ad court.
-In general, it’s a great point of reference when playing tennis as you’ll find coaches telling you to always return to the center of the baseline after you hit a groundstroke.
+It defines the point you cannot cross when hitting a serve in either the deuce and ad court.
+It’s a great point of reference, as you’ll find coaches telling you to always return to the center of the baseline after you hit a groundstroke.

 Service Line: 27 feet wide

 The service line runs parallel to the net and marks the halfway point between the net and the baseline.
-It also marks the end of the service boxes, however unlike the baseline it only extends to the singles sidelines.
-Any serve that lands beyond this line in the court is considered out.
+It also marks the end of the service boxes.
+However, unlike the baseline, it extends only to the singles sidelines.
+Any serve that lands beyond this line in the court is out.

-Center Service Line: 42 feet long (21 feet long on each side of the court)
+Center Service Line: 42 feet long (21 feet on each side of the court)